 Thirdly, as an eCommerce seller, you will have a few (at least) returns and refunds every month.
 This is something you will need to budget for.

 Amazon ties up a certain share of your profits for possible refunds, which will decrease your payouts as well.

 Apart from this, it is rather easy to get started.

-The most common wholesale/supplier website is AliExpress but be aware when dropshipping from AliExpress.
+The most common wholesale/supplier website is AliExpress, but watch out and be careful when dropshipping from AliExpress.
 ALWAYS order a sample of the product first.
-We had several and very bad experiences with AliExpress and lost a lot of capital.
+We had several bad experiences with AliExpress and lost a lot of capital.

 Read this article for further details:

 |⇒ Do Not Dropship From AliExpress To Amazon!|